rax-register/rax-register.github.io/_posts/2020-07-11-htb-optimum.md

 ![](/images/optimum/12. options.png)
 ![](/images/optimum/13. run.png)

-So out of 30 exploit checks we only have two possible results, that is because this module works best against 32-bit machines and not 64-bit machines: ms16_032 or bypassuac_eventvwr
+So out of 30 exploit checks we only have two possible results, that is because this module works best against 32-bit machines and not 64-bit machines.
+Our two options are: ms16_032 or bypassuac_eventvwr

 Let's search to see if we can find MS16-032 in metasploit: